socialgorithm/ultimate-ttt-docs/sections/player/javascript.md

 uabc -p -f "node player.js"
 ```

+The JavaScript player uses a library that provides insight into the functions that you can use: [JavaScript Game Engine](https://socialgorithm.org/ultimate-ttt-js/)

 > We have prepared [some ideas](ideas.md) on how to write the AI for your player that may help you out!

 ## Continue: [Running Locally](analyse_games.md)